Boomerang Fu: Downloadable content

 There are two DLCs that can be purchased for the game in addition to its normal sale price.
 The Fresh Flavors Pack released in 2021 and the Just Desserts DLC released in 2024 as part of the 1.3.1 update, celebrating 1 million copies sold.
 Both DLCs are mainly cosmetic, offering skins of different food items, although the Just Desserts DLC adds additional levels.

 Development and release

 Boomerang Fu was one of 13 ID@Xbox games announced for the Xbox One.
 It was also one of the 30 games featured at Microsoft's booth at the 2019 Game Developers Conference.
 The game's release date was announced on July 9, 2020.
 On August 13, the game was released on Microsoft Windows, Steam, Xbox One, and Nintendo Switch.
 The game later released on PlayStation 4 and PlayStation 5 on January 13, 2022.

 Reception

-Boomerang Fu received "generally favorable" reviews according to review aggregator Metacritic.
+Boomerang Fu received "generally favorable" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 83% of critics.

 Ollie Reynolds from Nintendo Life rated the game 7/10 stars, praising the premise, gameplay, and power-ups.
 However, Reynolds criticized the lack of online multiplayer and the few game modes.

 Maria Alexander from Gamezebo rated the game 4/5 stars, calling the game's presentation "adorable".
 However, Alexander was disappointed by the lack of online multiplayer.